Departmental Teaching and Research Themes

 Marriage and Family – The important role of the family in a healthy, happy, and productive society is undeniable and universal.
 An important focus of the UST Psychology department is the investigation of human development, and its relationship to the family system and dynamics.

 Relevant Courses: Infancy and Childhood, Psychology of Adolescence, Lifespan Development, Psychology of Marriage and Family

 - How does a child develop a moral sense?

 Brain, Consciousness, and Behavior: An understanding of brain function and how it produces conscious experience is at the very core of the field of psychology.
-Psychology faculty at UST conduct research on the nature of sleep, vision, attention, memory, in both animals and humans.
+Psychology faculty at St. Thomas conduct research on the nature of sleep, vision, attention, memory, in both animals and humans.

 - What is the relationship between technology use and attentional skill?
 Are there methods or practices that can improve attention?